oschwengers/bakta/README.md

 ## Installation

-Bakta can be installed via BioConda, Pip and GitHub.
+Bakta can be installed via BioConda or Pip.
-To automatically install all required 3rd party dependencies, we encourage to use [Conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
+To automatically install all required 3rd party dependencies, we highly encourage to use [Conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).

 ### BioConda